How-To Select A Trolling Motor For Perfect Control

-In the market to buy a trolling motor but don’t know which to model pick?
+Try a trolling motor, it will enhance steering and make fishing easier.
+Most new buyers in the market trying to select a trolling motor often don’t know which to model pick.
 I understand your worry, there are many factors that go into choosing a motor.
-But no need to stress, I have got you covered with my 5 steps to select a trolling motor for your specific needs.
+But no need to stress, I have got you covered with my 5 steps to pick a trolling motor for your specific needs.

-In this article you will learn everything you need to know to choose a trolling motor in 2020.
-Or if you want to skip to a specific step in this article there is a clickable table of contents.
+In this article you will learn everything you need to know to choose a trolling motor in 2021.
+For those readers who want to skip to a specific step in this article there is a clickable table of contents.
 Otherwise, you can read the whole article.
 Let’s begin.

-Step 1.
-To Select A Trolling Motor: Choose Bow, Transom or Engine Mount
+First Step To Select A Trolling Motor: Choose Bow, Transom or Engine Mount

 You need to first choose a mounting position for your trolling motor.
 The two choices are either bow-mounted and transom-mounted.
 Which one you pick depends on the length, available surface area and type of boat.
 Each trolling motor type has their own advantages and disadvantages.